 The fair value of the Company's debt approximates its carrying amount as of January 1, 2022 and December 26, 2020 due to its variable interest rate that is tied to the current London Interbank Offered Rate ("LIBOR") rate plus an applicable margin and consistency in our credit rating.
 To estimate the fair value of the Company's long term debt, the Company utilized fair value based risk measurements that are indirectly observable, such as credit risk that falls within Level 2 of the Fair Value hierarchy.
 For the year ended January 1, 2022, the public warrants were valued at market price.
 The fair value of the private warrants contains significant unobservable inputs including the expected term and volatility.
 Therefore, the private warrant liabilities were evaluated to be a Level 3 fair value measurement.
 The fair value of private warrants is estimated using a Binomial Lattice in a risk-neutral framework.
 Specifically, the future stock price of the Company is modeled assuming a Geometric Brownian Motion (GBM) in a risk-neutral framework.
 For each modeled future price, the warrant payoff is calculated based on the contractual terms, and then discounted at the term-matched risk-free rate.
 Finally, the fair value of the private warrants was calculated as the probability-weighted present value over all future modeled payoffs.
 The following assumptions were used for the valuation of the private warrants:

+Warrant term (yrs.)
+4.7

 Volatility 30.4 %

 Risk-free rate 0.91 %

-Dividend yield - %
+Dividend yield %

 The change in the fair value of warrant liabilities is as follows:

-Balance assumed in the Business Combination at June 7, 2021 \$ 37,149

-Conversion of Private warrants to Public warrants (11,091)

-Redeemed/exercised warrants (31 976)

 Warrant Liability